 What are Rove Beetles?

-Rove beetles are members of the Staphylinidae family, which contains more than 3,000 North American species.
-They range in length from about one-eighth of an inch to nearly an inch.
-Rove beetles have the interesting habit of raising up the end of their bodies like a scorpion when disturbed or frightened, but they can’t sting or bite.
+Rove beetles are members of the Staphylinidae family, which contains thousands of North American species.
+They range in length, though are typically about an inch (2.5 cm.) long.
+Rove beetles have the interesting habit of raising up the end of their bodies like a scorpion when disturbed or frightened, but they can’t sting or bite (they do, however, produce pederin, a toxin which can cause contact dermatitis if handled).
 Although they have wings and can fly, they usually prefer to run along the ground.